Tochukwunwafororizu/configure-ad/README.md

 <img src="https://i.imgur.com/EXGCMeo.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <p>
 </p>
 Next is to install Active Directory Domain Services from DC-1.
-Click start menu- Server manager - Add features/roles-Next-Next, in the Server selection there should be only DC-1 that is there.
+Click start menu > Server manager > Add features/roles-Next-Next, in the Server selection there should be only DC-1 that is there.
 On server roles we will install Active Directory
 Domain services.
-Click Add Features-Next-Next-Next click restart  if required and install.
+Click Add Features > Next > Next > Next click restart  if required and install.
 Next is to configure the installed Active Directory into a Domain controller and name it as my Domain.com.
 After installation is completed, DC-1 automatically logs me off.
 Next, log back in DC-1 as user: mydomain.com\labuser.
 The reason is because we basically turned this VM into Domain Controller.
-The context of this is when people log in now the user account essist in the Domain we are going to use to log back in and the user.
+The context of this is when people log in now the user account show in the Domain we are going to use to log back in and the user.